helm/helm-www/content/en/blog/2022-02-28-storing-charts-in-oci.md

 ## Working With Charts In Registries

-Working with registries allows you to push and pull charts to and from a registry.
+The combination of OCI artifact support in a registry and new functionality within Helm provides the capability to pull and push charts to and from a registry.
 You can also specify charts stored in OCI as a dependency in any `Chart.yaml` file.
 The following example illustrates logging into a registry and pushing a chart:

 ```console
 $ helm create demo